lundbird/workstation-setup/README.md

 - httpie
 - maven
 # Configuration
-Configure your system and applications to improve your speed and automate common tasks
 ## MacOS System (System Preferences)
 - Increase trackpad speed to max (TrackPad)
 - Reduce size of bottom bar.
 Auto Hide.
 (Dock)